The definitive guide to buying a wetsuit.

 For the first 2 years in St Kitts I wore only a rash vest, whatever the temperature.

-Nowadays, after 11 years here, I wear a 3mm Shorty for most of the year and a 3mm Full Suit for the winter.
+Nowadays, after 13 years here, I wear a 3 mm Shorty for most of the year (except the summer months) and a 3 mm Full Suit for the winter.

 Taking care of your wetsuit